enricozb/cymbal/readme.md

 text.
 These are templates that are hydrated using captures from the tree-sitter query, such as in the queries for `method` above.

+Lastly, the order of the symbols also indicates their priority. `cymbal` will only emit one symbol per position per file.
+That is if two queries match at the same byte in a file, only the query appearing earlier in the configuration will be emitted.
+This is useful, for example, for capturing methods along with their class or struct as context, instead of capturing them as top-level functions.
+See the rust `method` query for an example.

 [1]: https://asciinema.org/a/MzqFoRPvOqTztcuUg1PGWnUup
 [2]: https://github.com/junegunn/fzf
 [3]: https://toml.io/en/